crustyrashky/ShowElapsedMapTime/README.md

 Cruelty Squad mod that shows time elapsed and current rank when you're playing a map

+If you don't have a mod loader, get the [CRUELTY SQUAD MOD LOADER](https://github.com/crustyrashky/crus-modloader)

 ## Install

 1. Download the [latest release](https://github.com/crustyrashky/ShowElapsedMapTime/releases/download/1.0/ShowElapsedMapTime.zip)